onepub-dev/dcli/README.md

 https://dart.dev/guides/language/language-tour

-DShell makes extensive use of Dart's lambdas.
+DCli makes extensive use of Dart's lambdas.

-Lambdas are essentially annonymous functions which DShell uses for callbacks.
+Lambdas are essentially annonymous functions which DCli uses for callbacks.

-The most common use of lambdas in DShell are in the forEach method.
+The most common use of lambdas in DCli are in the forEach method.

 In prior examples you have already seen the forEach method in action.